-- Centres review the Special activity submissions guidance above, Generic guidance for use with the assessment criteria for practical performance. - 2) Centres review the Skills criteria for similar activities (if possible). - Centres complete the Special activity submission form using 1 and 2 above and their knowledge of the proposed activity.
+- Centres contact our PE subject advisors to discuss the requirements of the candidate - 2) Centres complete the activity adjustment request form using their knowledge of the candidate and the assessment criteria listed in the specification.
 Centres may wish to seek advice from external parties (coach, leader, trainer, centre or instructor) and external sources (National Governing Bodies).

-- \Once completed, centres should email the form, including supporting information, to OCR by no later than 1st December of the first year of study. - 5) OCR will review and provide feedback to the centre by no later than 31st January (unless the centre is notified of any delay in processing submissions in advance). - 6) Where necessary, and permitted by OCR, centres will have until March 1st to revise their criteria in line with feedback from OCR and re-submit the amended criteria.
+- Once completed, centres should email the form, including supporting information, to srteam@ocr.org.uk by no later than 1 December of the first year of study. - 4) OCR will review and provide feedback to the centre by no later than 31 January (unless the centre is notified of any delay in processing submissions in advance). - Where necessary, and permitted by OCR, centres will have until 1 March to revise their criteria in line with feedback from OCR and re-submit the amended criteria.
 This will be the final submission allowed.
-Centres will be advised as to whether criteria has been approved or declined no later than the 1st April.

-\ Late submissions will not be accepted.
-Completed forms should be emailed to PE@ocr.org.uk
+Centres will be advised as to whether criteria has been approved or declined no later than the 1 April. - Late submissions will not be accepted, unless there are exceptional circumstances.
+Completed forms should be emailed to srteam@ocr.org.uk.
+Any initial enquiries and any other questions about this process should be emailed to PE@ocr.org.uk.